- Tables are 6’ x 2’ and 2.5’ high

 Additional Artist Alley Badges

-Artist Alley badges are non-transferable to other artists, attendees, and to subsequent years.
+Artist Alley badges are non-refundable and non-transferable to other shows and other participants.

-California Seller’s Permit numbers may be obtained 90 days before the show date and must be submitted via the Artist Alley Form by May 31st, 2020.
-Without the seller’s permit, you will be unable to submit the Artist Alley Form
+California Seller’s Permit numbers may be obtained 90 days before the show date and must be submitted via the Artist Alley Form by May 31st, 2022.

 By law, any individual selling items in the state of California must have a California Seller’s Permit.
 The permit is free and very easy to obtain.
 You may apply for a permit by mail or in person at one of the Board of Equalization field offices.